llnut/DofSlim/README.md

 Saves over 2.5 GB of memory for df_bridge_r and df_channel_r services.

+## Why "DofSlim"?

+The name `DofSlim` is a portmanteau.
+The capital 'S' directly denotes **S**erver.
+Combined with `Slim`, it encapsulates the project's mission to reduce the memory footprint of the Dof server, effectively making it "slim".

 ## 📌 Background

 The original df_bridge_r and df_channel_r binaries statically allocate memory for 1000 client objects at startup (each approximately 1.25 MB in size).
 Even if your actual concurrent connections are far fewer (e.g., dozens or hundreds), the program still reserves 1.3–2.5 GB of virtual memory, leading to significant resource waste.